 The SG-1 episode "Arthur's Mantle" rehashes the plot of the much earlier episode "Crystal Skull".
 Sam and Cam, after being moved to an alternate dimension, immediately realize the similarity and try to skip straight to the solution: talk to someone who had also been to an alternate dimension.
 Unfortunately, it turns out their dimension is different from the one Daniel went to so they have to figure out another method of communication.

-And one episode arguably improved on the original when Greg Morris guest starred as a retired Barney who gets wrongfully imprisoned in Turkey instead of the original episode's random victim-of-the-week.
+The late-1980s remake recycled four scripts from the original series virtually verbatim.
+The show did debut right in the middle of the 1988 Writer's Strike.
+(Which didn't prevent two of the writers taking their names off the remakes.).
+One episode improved on the original when Greg Morris guest starred as a retired Barney who gets wrongfully imprisoned in Turkey instead of the original episode's random victim-of-the-week.

 Barney Jim?!?
 Is that you?
 Hell, you retired before I did!"